hakant/hakant.github.io/source/_posts/2014-11-01-building-kiwi.markdown

 * _Figure out a pricing strategy_.
 We've been discussing about this for a while but haven't come to a final decision yet.
 We're also gathering ideas from friends in NIPO Software.
 It turns out that pricing is a much bigger concept than just simply putting a price tag on a product.
 It involves a bit more than that.
 Things get especially complicated around the topic of customer support.
 * _Create a site for the product and decide on some kind of a payment methodology_.
 The company we're going to start will need a website.
 The product also needs a site of its own.
 When Kiwi becomes commercially available there will also be a payment system in place.

 Still a bunch of things to do.
 We've been making steady progress but we're not in a hurry.
 Going at our own pace.
 Current target is to release Kiwi no later than 15th of January.
-No idea what happens next but one thing is clear: it will be adventurous!
+No idea what happens next but one thing is clear: it will be adventurous.

 Thanks for reading and if you have any comments please don't hesitate to add them below.